comit-network/comit-rs/CONTRIBUTING.md

 **If you believe that reporting your bug publicly represents a security or financial risk to COMIT users and developers, please refer to the [reporting a security issue](#ReportingASecurityIssue) section.**

-First, please check that no user has already reported the same problem by [searching issues](/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
+First, please check that no user has already reported the same problem by [searching through existing issues](/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

-To report the bug, just head over to the [create issue](/issues/new/choose) page.
+To report a bug, just head over to the [create issue](/issues/new/choose) page.
 Please try to provide as much information as possible by following the GitHub template.